Mogol (lyricist)

-Giulio Rapetti (born 17 August 1936), in art Mogol ([moˈɡɔl]), is an Italian music lyricist.
-He is best known for his collaborations with Lucio Battisti, Gianni Bella, Adriano Celentano and Mango.
+Giulio Rapetti (born 17 August 1936), best known as Mogol ([moˈɡɔl]), is an Italian music lyricist.
+He is best known for his collaborations with Lucio Battisti, Gianni Bella, Marcella Bella, Adriano Celentano and Mango.

 Career

 Mogol was born in Milan.
 His father, Mariano Rapetti, was an important director of the Ricordi record label, and had been in his own time a successful lyricist of the 1950s.
 Young Giulio, who was likewise employed by Ricordi as a public relations expert, began his own career as a lyricist against his father's wishes.

+He began using the pseudonym Mogol because it was the one that got approved by the SIAE (the Italian Society of Authors and Publishers) after none of the 30 he had proposed earlier were accepted.
+Mogol recalls: "They asked me to give them a list of [possible] pseudonyms, I sent them thirty.
+They didn't approve a single one, so I invented a hundred and twenty, and among them was Mogol.
+It was chosen, I never understood why, it seemed Chinese to me."
+He also recalled to Corriere della sera in 2017: "When the SIAE accepted the pseudonym, I almost had a heart attack because it was the name of the scouts' general in Qui, Quo, Qua [the Italian-language version of Huey, Dewey, and Louie].
+I thought oh well, who cares, no one will know Mogol anyway.
+I was wrong."

 His first successes were "Il cielo in una stanza", set to music by Gino Paoli and sung by Mina; "Al di là", a piece that won the 1961 Sanremo Festival, performed by Luciano Tajoli and Betty Curtis; "Una lacrima sul viso", which was a huge hit for Bobby Solo in 1964.
-Another famous song from 1961 was "Uno dei tanti" (English: "One among many") which was rewritten by Jerry Leiber and Mike Stoller in 1963 for Ben E. King and released under the title "I (Who Have Nothing)".
+Another famous song from 1961 was "Uno dei tanti," which was given English lyrics by Jerry Leiber and Mike Stoller in 1963 for Ben E. King and released under the title "I (Who Have Nothing)".

-In addition to writing new lyrics in Italian for a great many singers, Mogol also took it upon himself, in years in which familiarity with the English language in Italy was still sparse, to translate many hits from overseas, especially film soundtracks, but also works of Bob Dylan and David Bowie.
+In addition to writing lyrics in Italian for a great many singers, Mogol also took it upon himself to bring English-language songs into Italian, especially film soundtracks, but also works of Bob Dylan and David Bowie.

 In 1965, he met Lucio Battisti, a young guitarist and composer from the Latium region of central Italy.
-Mogol's lyrics contributed to Battisti's initial success as an author, in megahits such as "29 settembre", and led him to undertake the role of producer as well, as happened with the song "Sognando la California", which Mogol himself had translated from the signature number of The Mamas & the Papas, "California Dreamin'", and with "Senza luce" ("Without light"), an Italian rendering of "A Whiter Shade of Pale" by Procol Harum.
+Mogol's lyrics contributed to Battisti's initial success, with hits such as "29 settembre".
+In this period, Mogol acted as both producer as lyricist, most notably on "Sognando la California" and "Senza luce" by Dik Dik, Italian-language versions of "California Dreamin'" by The Mamas & the Papas and "A Whiter Shade of Pale" by Procol Harum, respectively.